ThomasVon2021/ardupilot_rtk/docs/GRTK_User_Manual.md

 The base station and the rover can be used together to form an RTK centimeter-level positioning system, and the base station supports plug and play.

 The dual-antenna direction finding of the rover needs to keep the master-slave antenna consistent with the heading in accordance with the master-back-and-forward.
 The distance between the master-slave antennas should be greater than 30cm to ensure the direction finding accuracy.

+- **Compass inside connection**

+GRTK has a compass inside that can provide extra heading data from the I2C port.
+Usually, autopilot has an I2C port to read the data.

 ### 2.3 Indicator light & Positioning status